10 Common Mistakes when Sourcing Overseas!

-With a few clicks of a mouse it is possible to find a vast number of Chinese suppliers, but with this approach come many risks.
+With a few clicks of a mouse it is possible to find a vast number of overseas suppliers, but with this approach come many risks.

 We outline some of these risks:

-Chinese believe in making friends first, and value that over the business relationship.
-If you want to do business in China, you need to allow time to develop the relationship and that includes spending time with them as well as multiple visits to restaurants.
+Many Asian suppliers believe in making friends first, and value that over the business relationship.
+If you want to do business abroad, you need to allow time to develop a relationship and that includes spending time with them as well as multiple visits to restaurants.
 This cannot be achieved with a busy schedule to pack in as much as possible on a trip over.
 Understanding the culture is where you will develop the relationship ‘guanxi’ from which the long term cooperation will flow.

-China is vast, and there will be dozens of buying options – some will be right for you, others will not.
+The world is vast, and there will be dozens of buying options – some will be right for you, others will not.
 The majority of factories will welcome your business, but that does not mean that they are the right suppliers.
 It takes time to work out an optimal partnership as well as agree on price and quality.
-The majority of companies that fail in China fail to plan…
+The majority of companies that fail in securing a supply chain fail to plan…

 Recent years have seen a massive impact as many smaller companies have been forced out of business by strict EHS audits – the impact has been significant throughout the supply chain, and production delays have been common.
 It is vital to understand which aspect of production is subcontracted and the impact on your product if this was to be changed.

 8. Looks good to me…